 Attend Events

-Throughout the academic year, students have the opportunity to participate in several communication-focused, career-related events, such as guest speakers, career panels, and the advertising and communications career fair.
+Throughout the academic year, students have the opportunity to participate in several communication-focused, career-related events.

 - SuccessWorks